xlucas/heartbleed/README.md

 heartbleed
 ==========

-A simple tool written in Ruby wich allow testing a server for OpenSSL CVE-2014-0160 vulnerability.
+A simple tool written in Ruby wich allow testing your servers for OpenSSL CVE-2014-0160 vulnerability.

 ## Disclaimer